Feyerabend/ABC80/cas/README.md

 The decision to do this into two separate steps are mostly due to following the previous programs in C for BASIC to WAVE, and then later on adding a Python-script.
-I also started with the other way around 'from Wave to BASIC' in C, then added Python.
+I also started with the other way around 'from WAVE to BASIC' in C, then added Python.
 Python is much more concise and powerful for these types of tasks, and you might consider to rewrite everything into Python.